1955 Facts, History and Fun Trivia

 The musical film Oklahoma! was predominately filmed in Arizona.

-Onions are not classified as a commodity anymore due to the cornering of the onion market in 1955 (Onion Futures Act).
+Onions are no longer classified as a commodity due to the cornering of the onion market in 1955 (Onion Futures Act).

-The development of the B-52 by Boeing began in 1946, they have been in active service with USAF since 1955, and the last operational ones are not due to be replaced until 2045.
+Boeing’s development of the B-52 began in 1946.
+They have been in active service with the USAF since 1955, and the last operational ones will not be replaced until 2045.

 In 1955/56, Chrysler sold the Dodge La Femme, a car marketed exclusively to women.
 It included a designer purse with accessories, an umbrella, and an upholstery pattern of pink rosebuds for the interior.

-Marlboro used to market their cigarettes as “premium ladies cigarettes”.
+Marlboro used to market its cigarettes as “premium ladies’ cigarettes.”
 Their slogan was “Mild as May”.
-In 1955 they changed their ads to Cowboys and “Marlboro Country” images.
+In 1955, they changed their ads to Cowboys and “Marlboro Country” images.
 Their sales reputedly increased over 3,000 percent in 1 year.